Kirby Wilson: Arizona Cardinals

 In 2004, Wilson was hired by the Arizona Cardinals as their running backs coach.

 Pittsburgh Steelers

 In January 2007, Wilson was hired by the Pittsburgh Steelers as their running backs coach, after the retirement of Dick Hoak.
 He was hired when Mike Tomlin took over the team, following Bill Cowher's resignation.

 Minnesota Vikings

 In 2014, Wilson was hired by the Minnesota Vikings as their running backs coach.

 Cleveland Browns

 In 2016, Wilson was hired by the Cleveland Browns as their running backs coach.

 Return to Arizona

 On February 14, 2018, Wilson returned to the Arizona Cardinals after they hired him as their running backs coach.

 Oakland / Las Vegas Raiders

 On February 15, 2019, Wilson was hired by the Oakland Raiders as their running backs coach.

 On July 16, 2021, Wilson announced his retirement.

 Pittsburgh Maulers

 On January 20, 2022, Wilson was named Head coach of the Pittsburgh Maulers of the United States Football League (USFL).

-Wilson cut running back De'Veon Smith for violating team rules three times in a 24-hour period, notably disrespecting a cafeteria worker before the USFL season began, drawing major controversy over social media platforms from fans.